 As one of North America’s top camping destinations, it should come as no surprise that Joshua Tree camping is in high demand.
 Planning your trip early is key to reserving your campsite ahead of time and avoiding disappointment.

 Joshua Tree camping reservations start as early as 6 months out for a single campsite and a year in advance for group camping or horse camping.
 Reserving your site early is the best way to ensure you’ll be able to sleep in the desert under the stars.
+Or if you want to keep the load light you may want to considered bringing an inflatable tent, why not make camping easier?

 October through May is the busiest time of the year for Joshua Tree National Park camping.
 In fact, campgrounds often book out from mid-February to mid-May and around holidays.
 If you wish to visit during this time, it’s essential that you book your campsite early.